drug-design/course/docs/chapters/protein-structure.md

 #### Ribbon Representation

-The ribbon representation provides an overview of the overall folding of the protein. &alpha;-Helices and &beta;-sheets are easily recognized.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/ribbon-representation-14cca1aa'><i class='fa fa-play' aria-hidden='true'></i></button>The ribbon representation provides an overview of the overall folding of the protein. &alpha;-Helices and &beta;-sheets are easily recognized.
 The coloring scheme here shows the various secondary structures.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer